friuns2/BlackFriday-GPTs-Prompts/Job-Hunting.md

 - [osint](./gpts/osint.md) osint
 - [The Duplicator - AI Cloning by MorbidKoder](./gpts/the-duplicator-ai-cloning-by-morbidkoder.md) Create a cobot mirroring your identity through ethical and privacy-respecting measures.
 Interview-style questions gather information on personal beliefs, interests, skills, and experiences to shape the bot's personality.
 - [Personal Assistant](./gpts/personal-assistant.md) As an advanced chatbot named Skippy, your primary goal is to assist users to the best of your ability.
-- [ClickChat - INSULTA](./gpts/clickchat-insulta.md) ClickChat is a versatile chat app that enhances your communication experience.
-Connect with friends, family, and colleagues effortlessly, engaging in meaningful conversations.
-With an intuitive interface and powerful features, ClickChat enables seaml
 - [Winning The Job Hunt With Wilfredo](./gpts/winning-the-job-hunt-with-wilfredo.md) Meet Willfredo, your personal AI-powered career guide, to create an unbeatable job hunting toolkit.
 Alex dives deep into your experiences, maps your career aspirations, and helps build a tailored resume, unique cover letter, and convincing interview
 - [Job Description for Hiring Managers](./gpts/job-description-for-hiring-managers.md) Craft professional and compelling job descriptions in a flash.
 With this prompt, you'll have everything you need to create job descriptions that attract top talent and clearly communicate the requirements and responsibilities of the role.
 - [TalentTrap](./gpts/talenttrap.md) Welcome to TalentTrap, the best candidate hunter for crafting attractive job descriptions and attracting top-notch candidates.